Posts from the ‘Conferences & Workshops’ Category

 The Center for the Study of the American South, in collaboration with the Department of Music and the Southern Folklife Collection, is pleased to host the 2014 annual conference of the International Association for the Study of Popular Music (U.S. Branch).

 The conference will focus on the theme “Music Flows,” in keeping with UNC’s campus-wide Water initiative.
-Most sessions and exhibits will occur in the buildings that house the Department of Music, with some special events at both the Center for the Study of the American South and the Southern Folklife Collection.
+Most sessions and exhibits will occur in the buildings that house the Department of Music, with special events at the Center for the Study of the American South and Wilson Library’s Southern Folklife Collection.
+View the complete IASPM program here.

-Margaret Palmer, director of the National Socio-Environmental Synthesis Center at the University of Maryland, will deliver the Chandler Lecture in Southern Business History.
+Margaret Palmer, director of the National Socio-Environmental Synthesis Center at the University of Maryland, will deliver the Chandler Lecture in Southern Business History as the conference keynote address, titled “Socio-cultural Context as a Driver of Ecological Restoration.”

 CSAS is proud to co-sponsor the Triangle African American History Colloquium on “Interpreting Black Politics,” Feb 15-16, 2013.
 More details are available here.